ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/1-x86-install-dependencies.md

 ```

 {{% notice Note %}}
-If you want these environment variables to persist the next time you open a shell, add them to your [.bashrc](https://unix.stackexchange.com/questions/129143/what-is-the-purpose-of-bashrc-and-how-does-it-work) file.
+If you would like these environment variables to persist the next time you open a shell, add them to your [.bashrc](https://unix.stackexchange.com/questions/129143/what-is-the-purpose-of-bashrc-and-how-does-it-work) file.
 {{% /notice %}}

 #### Install Bazel